-

 Description

-Lignin is a complex phenolic polymer naturally present in the cell wall of plants.
+Lignin is a complex phenolic polymer naturally present in plant cell walls.
 It plays a fundamental role in the rigidity, mechanical strength, and protection of plant tissues.
-Its measurement is essential for assessing the indigestible fiber content in plant raw materials, particularly in the context of animal nutrition, biomass recovery, or the quality control of botanical extracts.
+Its measurement is essential for assessing the indigestible fiber content of plant raw materials, particularly in the context of animal nutrition, biomass valorization, or quality control of botanical extracts.

 Objectives of the analysis

-• Characterize the digestibility of fibers in forages and plant co-products
+• Characterizing the digestibility of fibers in forages and plant by-products

 • Determine the proportion of non-assimilable plant matter in animal feed

-• Assess the quality of biomass for the production of bioenergy or bio-sourced materials
+• Assessing the quality of biomass for the production of bioenergy or bio-based materials

-• Standardize plant extracts in phytotherapy or nutraceuticals
+• Standardizing plant extracts in herbal medicine or nutraceuticals

 This parameter is essential for animal feed manufacturers, natural supplement manufacturers and biomaterial producers.